Best Trail Camera of 2018 – Complete Reviews with Comparison

 The Akaso 14MP Trail Camera has 14MP photos with 1080P video.
 The images and video are vividly displayed on a 2.4-inch screen, and the audio is very clear.
 Additionally, 42 infrared LEDs without white flash capture wildlife and other motion efficiently, while the detection on the trail cam ranges up to 65 feet.

 It features an IP66 protected case that makes it waterproof and dust proof, and the trigger speed is a fast 0.4 seconds.

-- HIGH QUALITY RESOLUTION: This trail camera captures 14MP crystal clear photo and 1080P video with sound, bring you clearer photo/ video with more details.
-Show you a vivid wildlife on a 2.4-inch screen.
+- 14MP Clearer Image + 1080P Sharper Video Resolution: This trail camera captures 14MP crystal clear photo and 1080P video with sound, providing you clearer photo/ video with more details.
+You could easily see the vivid world of wildlife on a 2.4-inch screen.

-- OTHER EXCELLENT FEATURES: 4 batteries is required 8 batteries can be expanded.
+- Other Excellet Features: 4 batteries is required, 8 batteries can be expanded.
 AKASO TC04 trail camera has temperature/ date/ time/ timer shooting/ password protection/ time lapse features, more details in manual.
 Micro SD card not included, 32GB Samsung or SanDisk class 10 SD card recommended.

 What's to like about the AKASO 14MP Trail Camera Night Vision 1080P Hunting Camera